-1.5 File Size
+1.3 File Size

-Each half-orbit file is approximately 3 MB.
+Each half-orbit file ranges from approximately 8 to 14 MB.

-1.6 Volume
+1.4 Volume

-The daily data volume is approximately 42 MB.
+The daily data volume is approximately 300 MB.

-1.7 Spatial Coverage
+1.5 Spatial Coverage

-Coverage spans from 180°W to 180°E, and from approximately 85.044°N and 85.044°S for EASE-Grid, Version 2.0.
+Coverage spans from 180°W to 180°E, and from approximately 85.044°N and 85.044°S for the global EASE-Grid 2.0 projection.
 The gap in coverage at both the North and South Pole, called a pole hole, has a radius of approximately 400 km.
-The swath width is 1000 km, enabling nearly global coverage every three days.
+The swath width is approximately 1000 km, enabling nearly global coverage every three days.

-1.7.1 Spatial Coverage Map
+1.5.1 Spatial Coverage Map

-Figure 2 shows the spatial coverage of the SMAP L-Band Radiometer for one descending half orbit, which comprises one file of this data set:
+Figure 2 shows the spatial coverage of the SMAP L-Band Radiometer for one descending half orbit, which comprises one file of this data set.

 Figure 2.
-Spatial Coverage Map displaying one descending half orbit of the SMAP L-Band Radiometer.
-The map was created using the Reverb | ECHO tool.
+Spatial coverage map displaying one descending half orbit of the SMAP L-Band Radiometer.

-1.8 Resolution
+1.6 Spatial Resolution

-The native spatial resolution of the radiometer footprint is approximately 40 km.
-Data are then gridded using the 36 km EASE-Grid 2.0 projection.
+The native spatial resolution of the radiometer footprint is 36 km.
+Data are then interpolated using the Backus-Gilbert optimal interpolation algorithm into the global cylindrical EASE-Grid 2.0 projection with 9 km spacing.

-1.9 Projection and Grid Description
+1.7 Projection and Grid Description

-1.9.1 EASE-Grid 2.0
+1.7.1 EASE-Grid 2.0

-Level-2 data are provided on the global cylindrical EASE-Grid 2.0 (Brodzik et al. 2012).
-Each grid cell has a nominal area of approximately 36 x 36 km2 regardless of longitude and latitude.
+These data are provided on the global cylindrical EASE-Grid 2.0 (Brodzik et al. 2012).
+Each grid cell has a nominal area of approximately 9 x 9 km2 regardless of longitude and latitude.

 EASE-Grid 2.0 has a flexible formulation.
 By adjusting a single scaling parameter, a family of multiresolution grids that nest within one another can be generated.
 The nesting can be adjusted so that smaller grid cells can be tessellated to form larger grid cells.
 Figure 3 shows a schematic of the nesting.
 This feature of perfect nesting provides SMAP data products with a convenient common projection for both high-resolution radar observations and low-resolution radiometer observations, as well as for their derived geophysical products.
-For more on EASE-Grid 2.0, refer to the EASE-Grid 2.0 Format Description.
+For more on EASE-Grid 2.0, refer to the EASE Grid web page.